-Secretary of Defense “Mad Dog” Mattis led U.S. troops during the 2004 siege of Fallujah in Iraq.
+We note that the authoritarian followers are wishing Mathis well.
+But as way of background, “Mad Dog” Mattis led U.S. troops during the 2004 siege of Fallujah in Iraq.
 His philosophy was expressed when speaking to a group of soldiers about how to behave in Iraq during a 2003 speech: “Be polite, be professional, but have a plan to kill everybody you meet.”

-With events heating up in the Middle East once again and Mattis at the helm of the Pentagon, a revisit of the 2004 siege of Fallujah is timely and illustrative.
+With Mattis departing the helm of the Pentagon, a revisit of the 2004 siege of Fallujah is timely and illustrative.
 Falujah was primarily a terror operation against 275,000 innocent civilians living in the city.
 More than 200,000 civilians were displaced from their homes during the November siege, and over 75 percent of the city was destroyed.

 U.S. marines, under Mattis’ command, killed so many people — one U.N. estimate says 90 percent of them were civilians — that the municipal football stadium of the city had to be turned into a graveyard.
 Marines shot at ambulances, at aid workers and posed for trophy photos with the dead that they had killed.
 Here unarmed wounded enemy combatants are murdered in cold blood.
 Second video, American goons driving down the road shooting other drivers with no consequences.